← Glossary · Training and Tuning

 Also called: MTL

-Multi-Task Learning (MTL) is a machine learning technique where a single model learns to perform several related tasks at the same time.
+Multi-Task Learning is a way to train a single AI model to perform several related tasks at once, helping it learn more efficiently and perform better on all of them.

 Learn AI in 5 minutes a day.